xyproto/tinyxxd/README.md

 [![Build](https://github.com/xyproto/tinyxxd/actions/workflows/ci.yml/badge.svg)](https://github.com/xyproto/tinyxxd/actions/workflows/ci.yml)

 `xxd` is a utility that comes with ViM.
 This is a standalone fork of `xxd`, a slight modernization of the C code, a slight performance increase and a drop-in replacement for `xxd`.
 The target platform is Linux.
+A C-compiler that supports C11 or later is required.

-Requires C11.
+The source code for the program is a single `main.c` source file with less than 860 lines of C.

-Tested on Arch Linux and macOS, where it builds, runs and all tests passes.
+Tested on both Arch Linux and macOS, where it builds, runs and all tests passes.

 ### What is it, and what can it do?